 TCS offered its insights from growth and transformation ventures with customers across other industries to provide its unique expertise to Damen in this shared journey.
 “The way we value innovation in our organization, it’s the same with Damen.
 They gave us full freedom to experiment and take risks.
 It was a collaborative journey,” Reshmi added.

 The Triton project moved fast, explained Vaikundam S. Velayudham, IoT business development manager at TCS.
-“Within three months, TCS laid down the foundations for the Azure-based IoT platform.
+“Within three months, TCS laid down the foundations for the cloud-based IoT platform.
 In six months, we had a live dashboard combining real-time data from thousands of sensors connected to a Damen tugboat.”

 The platform also started collecting data from vessels which could be used for analysis at later stages for functions such as insurance, warranty support, predictive maintenance, and design improvisations.